Is Android the Best Operating System?

 There are many debates about which operating system is best for your phone.
 The leading contenders, Android and iOS, both have staunch supporters.
 Which group is correct?
 That’s a truly interesting question.

-If you look purely at stats, Android’s global market share of 72.23% in 2018 puts it ahead of iOS.
+If you look purely at stats,As of 2025, Android continues to dominate the mobile OS landscape with a global market share of over 70%, according to StatCounter.
 It’s certainly one of the most popular options for smartphone manufacturers.
+“In 2024 alone, Android powered over 3.6 billion devices worldwide, making it the world’s most widely used operating system across phones, tablets, and even IoT devices.
 It also has the largest number of apps.
-So if this was purely a popularity contest, Android would win hands down.
+So if this were purely a popularity contest, Android would win hands down.

 A Brief History of Android

 What is clear, though, is that the operating system has won over a strong fan base.
 Why is this?
-Let’s start answering that question by looking at the pros and cons for phone users and why they might choose Android above its competitors.
+Let’s start answering that question by looking at the pros and cons for phone users and why they might choose Android over its competitors.

 Why People Choose Android for Their Smartphones